 A bowl of prepared packet or homemade miso soup will keep in the fridge for 2-3 days.
 Leave the soup to cool completely, cover and store it in the fridge.
 You can then reheat the refrigerated miso soup on the stove or in the microwave.
 If you are making a large batch with the intention of storing it and enjoying it later it is best to refrigerate the soup without the miso paste and add it at the end when you reheat it to preserve its taste and beneficial bacteria.

 Miso is such a delicious and versatile condiment that when you discover the range of tasty, quick and easy recipes you can make with it, you'll be getting through it in no time and won't have to worry about it going bad again.

-Miso eggplant/aubergine is tender, buttery and brimming with umami and takes just 15 minutes to make.
-If you're craving carbs, you should try my Spicy Miso Pasta where pasta and pancetta (or mushrooms) are tossed in a spicy miso-based egg sauce.
+Mapanese Miso Eggplant (or aubergine) is tender, buttery and brimming with umami and takes just 15 minutes to make.
+If you're craving carbs, you should try my Miso Pasta with Mushrooms where pasta and pancetta (or mushrooms) are tossed in a spicy miso-based egg sauce.
 Or if you love ramen, but are short on time, you can make this wholesome and easy Spicy Chicken Miso Ramen or Spicy Beef Miso Ramen on any day of the week.